 Question: What are migratory birds?

 Answer: Migratory birds are those birds that move from one geographic region to another, typically on a seasonal basis.
-For example robins and doves are considered migratory because they are known to leave a habitat and return to it annually.
+For example robins and doves are migratory because they leave a habitat and return to it annually.

-Many of us who are lucky enough to live along the migration routes often look with envy at the mass of birds rising up early at dawn, directing themselves south, or north, being able to complete, within days, their journey of a few thousands of kilometers to their destination.
+Those of us who are lucky enough to live along the migration routes often look up with envy at the mass of birds rising up early at dawn, directing themselves south or north.
+Many of these birds are able to complete, within days, their journey of a few thousands of kilometers to their destination.

-The truth of the matter is that migration and nomadic existence is found among many other species.
+The truth of the matter is that one finds migration and nomadic existence among many other species.
 Each of them is interesting and exciting by itself.
 But the core reason for all is the same – the battle for survival.
 This is true for birds, for marine life as well as land-living creatures and human beings.

 Read more about Migratory Birds:

 |Birds without Boundaries

 Why do birds migrate?
 How do birds navigate?
 Bird migration routes depend on topography of the land that forms the air currents which help birds rise high and glide hundreds of kilometres with minimum effort...go to this page...

 What allows birds to fly?
 Nature granted birds characteristics necessary for flight – hollow light bones, a variety of feathers that serve different functions, wings that provide a large surface area compared to their size and weight...go to this page...